selwynpolit/d9book/book/bq.md

   $this->summaryCreateBatches();
   return batch_process('/admin/content');
 }
 ```

 ## Using the Batch API with hook_update

-Let's say you want update the default value of a field for all nodes
+Let's say you want to update the default value of a field for all nodes
 using the Batch API and hook_update_N.

 From